DanielCalvo/studies/JS-TS/README.md

 - Continue with your write to file try/catch/finally saga on exception_handling.js

 # Things to figure out
+- Maybe give webstorm a try or vscode
+    - dang you can see variable values
+    - and you can run arbitrary code at a breakpoint, so cool
+- Debugging on vscode is excellent, you should find an alternative in the jetbrains world, or pick up webstorm
+- Read about objects on the mozila mdn docs
 - Have a cursory look at array functions
 - Dive a bit deeper into functions and their structures in JS
 - How do you write a test for a function?
     - Looks like jest is a good place to look for: https://jestjs.io/docs/getting-started
+- Write something that takes an anonymous function as parameter so you can familiarize yourself more with it!
+- What's up with the .then thing?
 - Can you dive deeper on what is a callback function in Javascript?

 - How do I return an error in a function in JS, goland style?
 Like say I have a function that tries to write to a file but can't, how do you write/handle that?